 Dwarf planets are round and orbit the Sun just like the eight major planets.
-But unlike planets, dwarf planets are not able to clear their orbital path so there are no similar objects at roughly the same distance from the Sun.
+But unlike planets, dwarf planets are not able to clear their orbital path so there are similar objects at roughly the same distance from the Sun.
 A dwarf planet is much smaller than a planet (smaller even than Earth's moon), but it is not a moon.
 Pluto is the best known of the dwarf planets.

 10 Need-to-Know Things About Dwarf Planets: